Luxury residential building

 Agora Tower is a high-rise luxury residential building in the Xinyi District of Taipei, Taiwan.

-Also known as Tao Zhu Yin Yuan, the eco-friendly residential tower is being developed by BES Engineering Corporation on one of the largest designated residential sites in Taipei that once housed the five-star Agora Garden hotel.
+Also known as Tao Zhu Yin Yuan, the eco-friendly residential tower was developed by BES Engineering Corporation on one of the largest designated residential sites in Taipei that once housed the five-star Agora Garden hotel.
 BES Engineering Corporation signed a joint venture contract with the hotel’s owner, Agora Garden Corporation, in March 2010 to build the residential tower.
 Both the hotel and BES Engineering are owned by Core Pacific Group.

-The 20-storey Agora Tower is designed to resemble the double helix structure of DNA, with two helicoidal towers twisting around a fixed central core.
-The building will contain two or four apartments on each floor of the building.
+The 20-storey Agora Tower was designed to resemble the double helix structure of DNA, with two helicoidal towers twisting around a fixed central core.
+The building contains two or four apartments on each floor.